-Is the interior of the Blue Mosque (Sultan Ahmend Mosque) covered with tiles?
+Is the interior of the Blue Mosque (Sultan Ahmed Mosque) covered with tiles?

 Is this the reason that it is called Blue Mosque?